jgm/pandoc/doc/lua-filters.md

 end
 ```

-## Building images with tikz
+## Building images with Ti*k*Z

-This filter converts raw LaTeX tikz environments into images.
+This filter converts raw LaTeX Ti*k*Z environments into images.
 It
 works with both PDF and HTML output.
-The tikz code is compiled
+The Ti*k*Z code is compiled
 to an image using `pdflatex`, and the image is converted from
 pdf to svg format using
 [`pdf2svg`](https://github.com/dawbarton/pdf2svg), so both of